OpenTermsArchive/engine/README.md

 ##### Note: Testing

-Testing works with multiple tests:

-- Checking the validity of the file.
-- URL is correct.
-- The content is correctly gathered.
-- Quick diff between two "same" contents, to check for noise.
-- At least 100 chars.
-- Etc.

-As it may take a bit of time, that's why you may want to `--schema-only`.
+Testing works with multiple tests (e.g., checking the validity of the file, that the URL is correct and reachable, that the content is correctly gathered, etc.); as it may take a bit of time, that's why you may want to `--schema-only`.

 #### Core tool

 1. If not done already, follow the previous part with the repo of your choice.
-2. In the root folder of the previous step (i.e., not _in_ the previous folder, but _where the previous folder is_), clone the core engine: `git clone git@github.com:ambanum/OpenTermsArchive.git`.
+2. In the base folder of the previous step (i.e., not _in_ the previous folder, but _where the previous folder is_), clone the core engine: `git clone git@github.com:ambanum/OpenTermsArchive.git`.
-3. Go into your folder and initialize it, e.g., `cd OpenTermsArchive; npm install`.
+3. Go into the cloned folder and install dependencies: `cd contrib-declarations; npm install`.
 4. If you are using the main repo, you are done, go to step 6.
 5. If you are using a special repo instance (e.g., `dating-declarations`), create a new [config file](#configuring), `config/development.json`, and add:
     ```json
     {

       "services": {
         "declarationsPath": "../<name of the repo>/declarations"
       }